Diseases caused by bacteria

 ColitisColitis is an infection of the large intestine mainly in pigs from 6 to 14 weeks of age.
 This is characterized by diarrhea without blood and with few or no mucus.

-ErysipelaErysipelas is a systemic bacterial disease characterized by diamond shaped skin lesions and arthritis when chronic.
+ErysipelaErysipelas is a systemic bacterial disease characterized by diamond shaped skin lesions and arthritis in its chronic forms.

 Exudative EpidermitisCaused by the bacteria Staphylococcus hyicus, which invades damaged skin, causing cutaneous infection with eczema or humid dermatitis in lactating piglets and weaners.

-IleitisThe disease has three different presentations: porcine intestinal adenopathy (PIA), an abnormal proliferation of the intestinal mucosa; necrotic enteritis (NI), where the proliferated cells of the small intestine die and slough off with a gross thickening of the small intestine (hosepipe gut); and acute hemorrhagic ileitis,an hyper-acute inflammation which causes massive bleeding.
+IleitisThe disease has three different presentations: porcine intestinal adenopathy (PIA), an abnormal proliferation of the intestinal mucosa; necrotic enteritis (NI), where the proliferated cells of the small intestine die and get detached with a gross thickening of the small intestine (hosepipe gut); and acute hemorrhagic ileitis,an hyper-acute inflammation which causes massive bleeding.

-LeptospirosisLeptospirosis is a disease caused by a bacterium that has a predilection for kidneys and can also cause reproductive problems.
+LeptospirosisLeptospirosis is a disease caused by a bacterium that has affinity for kidneys and genital tracts.
+Can also cause reproductive problems.

 ListeriosisListeriosis is a rare systemic bacterial disease that can cause septicemia in piglets and can also cause reproductive problems in sows.